 TAP Funding is a VME and the Company consolidates TAP Funding as the Company has a controlling financial interest in TAP Funding, in which TL owns 50% or more voting interest.
 TAP Funding's profits and losses are allocated to TL and TAP on the same basis as their ownership percentages.
-The equity owned by TAP in TAP Funding is shown as a noncontrolling interest on the Company's consolidated balance sheets and the net income (loss) attributable to the noncontrolling interests on the Company's consolidated statements of comprehensive income (loss).
+The equity owned by TAP in TAP Funding is shown as a noncontrolling interest on the Company's consolidated balance sheets and the net income (loss) attributable to the noncontrolling interest's operations is shown as net (income) loss attributable to the noncontrolling interests on the Company's consolidated statements of comprehensive income (loss).